Skip to contents

 Configure model inputs using datasheet() and addRow()

-Currently our input Scenario Datasheets are empty!
-We need to add some values to our input Datasheet (InputDatasheet) and Run Control Datasheet (RunControl) so we can run our model.
-Since this package also uses pipelines, we also need to add some information to the core Pipeline Datasheet to specify which Transformers are run in which order.
+Currently our input scenario datasheets are empty!
+We need to add some values to our Inputs datasheet (InputDatasheet) and Run Control datasheet (RunControl) so we can run our model.
+We also need to add some information to the core Pipeline datasheet to specify which transformers are run in which order.

-First, assign the contents of the input Datasheet to a new data frame variable using datasheet(), then check the columns that need input values.
+First, assign the contents of the Inputs datasheet to a new data frame variable using datasheet(), then check the columns that need input values.

-# Load input Datasheet to a new R data frame
+# Load Inputs datasheet to a new R data frame

 myInputDataframe <- datasheet(myScenario,